nathantouze/WinrarBrutForcer/README.md

 ### Warning
 The more characters you add, the slower the execution time.
 A good processor is advised.
 To speed up the execution time, I have some ideas but it will be added in the future.

 _This project only made for fun and I'm not aiming to break every single winrar password :).
-Anyway you'll need A LOT of time to just a 4-char password... (to be improved soon)_
+Anyway you'll need A LOT of time to just break a 4-char password... (to be improved soon)_

 ## Getting started